JMCanning78/pyconfmerge/README.md

 not familiar with Python programming or source code merge tools.

 Enter pyconfmerge.
-This tool is designed to merge Python files to preserve the structure of the configuation template while merging in the values of an existing configuation file.
+This tool is designed to merge Python files to preserve the structure of the configuration template while merging in the values of an existing configuration file.
 It can be run automatically or interactively to produce new configuration files.
 It looks for assignments or definitions in the templates and config files, and preserves the customized values where possible.